 Gilkey provides partial language immersion programs in Mandarin Chinese and Spanish in addition to French and German, as well as an English-based program for students with no previous foreign language experience.
 Students entering sixth grade with previous immersion experience take their language at an advanced level as well as social studies in the immersion language.
 Students from all tracks are mixed in classes where English is the language of instruction.
 All students begin a third language in grade six which they continue to study until the end of grade eight.
 Beginning and advanced languages are taught exclusively by native speakers of the language, and all teachers are certified to teach in the US, in Europe, or in Asia.

-Many TIS graduates attend / have attended Gilkey.
+Many ISP graduates attend / have attended Gilkey.

 Northwest Academy (private)